-June 3, 1959: A lean boy with sandy hair and blue-gray eyes, 11-year-old Roscoe Swift lived in a nine-room stucco house with his mother's parents.
-The 40-year-old house was in Dogtown, south of Richmond proper.
+June 3, 1959: A lean boy with sandy hair and gray eyes, 11-year-old Roscoe Swift lived in a nine-room stucco house with his mother's parents.
+The 45-year-old house was in Dogtown, a couple of miles south of Richmond proper.

-Roscoe's grandfather was an architect.
+Roscoe's grandfather was a semi-retired architect.
 His grandmother taught children to play the piano.
 Their yard had two apple trees, a cherry tree, a plum tree and three grape vines in it.

 When his mother wasn't within earshot his grandmother would sometimes say, "Your Dad had a wonderful smile."
-His grandfather told him his father had frequently gotten him preferential treatment from the brass when he was in the Army, because he was a "pretty damn good outfielder."
+His grandfather told him his father had frequently gotten preferential treatment when he was in the Army, because he was a "pretty damn good outfielder."

-When he imagined his father, rather than in a military uniform, or a coat and tie, Roscoe usually saw him in a Depression Era baseball uniform, like what he'd seen Lou Gehrig and Dizzy Dean wearing in old newsreel footage he'd seen on television.
+When he imagined his father, rather than in an army uniform, or a coat and tie, Roscoe usually saw him in a Depression Era baseball uniform, like what he'd seen Lou Gehrig and Dizzy Dean wearing in old newsreel footage he'd seen on television.

-For as long as he could remember Roscoe had been testing himself, as part of his training to be a hero.
-It wasn’t something he talked about much, but it was usually close to the heart of his striving.
-He was a strong reader and had already inhaled many a biography and adventure story about heroic figures.
-To steel his nerves he had tested himself with daredevil stunts.
-He wasn't one to back down from a fistfight, either.
-At camp the summer before, he had won a National Rifle Association Sharpshooter patch, which he kept with other treasures in a cigar box, hidden where nobody would find it.
+For almost as long as he could remember Roscoe had been testing himself, as part of his training to be a hero.
+He had inhaled many a biography and adventure story about heroic figures.
+He had put himself through ordeals and attempted more than his share of daredevil stunts.
+At summer camp he had won a Sharpshooter patch from the National Rifle Association, which he kept with other small treasures in a hidden cigar box.

-On this day a significant test of Roscoe's mettle had arrived: he was playing the biggest baseball game of his career.
-Remembering the lucky Ted Williams baseball card he’d slipped into his back pocket before he’d left for school, as he walked toward the batter's box Roscoe looked at the perfect blue sky and smiled ever so slightly.
+On this day a new test of Roscoe's mettle had arrived in the form of the biggest baseball game of his career.
+Patting the Ted Williams baseball card that he’d slipped into his back pocket, before he left for school, he walked toward the batter's box.

 Students with no taste for baseball had the option of watching a black and white 16mm documentary film about Jamestown's 350th anniversary.
 Thus, there was a pretty good crowd for the title game.

 With one out, Roscoe's side was two runs down.
-As he took his practice swings, he reminded again himself of the situation -- bottom of the last inning, men on first and third.
+As he took his practice swings, he reminded himself of the situation.
+Bottom of the last inning.
+Men on first and third.
 "No grounder," he said to himself, silently, as he knocked red dust off his canvas sneakers with the bat ... as if they were baseball spikes.

-A group of some 20 men of all ages, fathers, uncles and a former minor league ballplayer from the surrounding neighborhood added a measure of authenticity to the crowd.
+A group of some 20 men of all ages, fathers, uncles and a former minor league ballplayer who owned a nearby gas station added a measure of authenticity to the crowd.
 Girls from the two classes in the championship game were acting as cheerleaders.
 No one could remember that ever happening before, but it suited Roscoe just fine.

 Swift stood in the batter's box on the first base side of home-plate.
 Originally trained as a right-hander, he had decided that if Ted Williams -- the best hitter in the game -- batted left-handed that was good enough for him.
 Besides, to Roscoe, for some reason a good southpaw swing looked better to him.
 He’d been practicing batting left-handed for a couple of months in neighborhood pickup games.
 Finally, the switch had to be tested in a situation with something more on the line.